fwip/mtg_pronouns/reworded_cards.md

 Flying

-Metalcraft -- Whenever Screeching Silcaw deals combat damage to a player, if you control three or more artifacts, they puts the top four cards of their library into their graveyard.
+Metalcraft -- Whenever Screeching Silcaw deals combat damage to a player, if you control three or more artifacts, that player puts the top four cards of their library into their graveyard.

 **1 / 2**